sonelu/poppy-seed/hardware/electronics/hotswap.md

 The connections are pretty intuitive:

-* the pin-head as seen from the side with the parts - the first picture above is connected with the right pin to the + of the battery and the left pin to the - of the battery.
+* the pin-head as seen from the side with the parts (the first picture above) is connected with the right pin to the + of the battery and the left pin to the - of the battery.
 This is controlled by the hole at the back of the shin that allows you to connect the battery in only one way
 * the + from the pin is connected to the anode of the diode (the pins)
 * the cathode of the diode (the DAP area) then connects to the VCC pins of the Dynamixel bus (center of the two MOLEX connectors)
 * the - from the battery connects to the GND pins of the Dynamixel bus (the lower pins in the first picture)